 If you’re feeling a bit overwhelmed here, we get it.
 Networking and reaching out to people can be daunting.
 We go into a lot more detail about how to do it so that you feel comfortable in our Networking Guide.

 Once you’ve determined who the best person would be for you to reach out to and establish a rapport with, it’s time to consider the best mode of communication.

 If you have a mutual connection, ask the person you know if they’d be willing to introduce you.

 If you don’t feel comfortable asking your mutual connection to introduce you, then reach out yourself and acknowledge that you’re both connected with the same person on LinkedIn.

 What if you don’t have any points of commonality?
 Then go ahead and send them a note yourself!
-You really have nothing to lose.
-At a minimum, you’ll be seen as an ambitious candidate who is making every effort to learn more about a position.
+You have nothing to lose.
+At a minimum, you’ll be seen as an ambitious candidate who makes every effort to learn more about a position.

 You’ll want to craft all of your messages in a way that makes it easy and appealing for the recipient to get to know you.
 Check out our expertly-written templates here that give you the best chance of securing a networking phone call!

 When deciding which mode of communication to choose, pick a platform that they’re active on.
 We recommend you default to email because it’s the most likely to get seen.
 But, if the person is very active on Linkedin or Twitter, that can also work great. 📧

 People often get uncomfortable when they feel like someone is asking for something big.
 Especially if you are reaching out to someone for the first time, you want to make your request as small and easy as possible.